bobshort4bobby4/Connect4-PP3/README.md

 If neither player connects a line of four before the grid is full then the game is a draw.

-More information regarding the game can be found [here](https://en.wikipedia.org/wiki/Connect_Four)
+More information regarding the game can be found at this link.
+[Connect4 Wikipedia Page is here](https://en.wikipedia.org/wiki/Connect_Four)